So you’ve bought a quart of buttermilk for your pancakes, and wonder how long is the buttermilk good for once opened.

 Even though buttermilk is technically fermented milk, it can still go bad.

-The texture of buttermilk is smooth.
-If you notice that your buttermilk has thickened or is lumpy, discard it.
+The texture of buttermilk is fairly smooth.
+If you notice that your buttermilk has thickened or is super lumpy, discard it.
 When it’s difficult to pour, you know it’s spoiled.

 If the buttermilk sits open in the fridge for more than a few days, check for mold growth.
 If it comes in a paper carton, cut it open to see if there aren’t any growths on the sides or the neck.